contactandyc/another-c-library/website/ebook/3-buffer/index.md

 and so on.

 buffer.h is part of this project (it'll later be changed to ac_buffer.h).  ac stands for another c library.
 C doesn't have a built-in mechanism to handle growing strings or arrays.
-Anyone who has done C will have created an object like buffer or reused someone else's code.
+Anyone who has worked with C will have created an object like buffer or reused someone else's code to accomplish the same objective.
 I'm just attempting to create standardized objects which others can use.

 ## A bit of history and setup

 To build solid C code, you need to build reusable objects.
 Those objects will then often be used to build larger objects.
 The buffer has been one of the most used objects throughout my career.
 In other languages, it would generally replace the string and the array.
-This object will change in its final form as this object ultimately will build upon another object, which I've called <b>pool</b> that is also one of my goto objects.
+This object will change in its final form as this object will ultimately build upon another object called a <b>pool</b> which is also one of my goto objects.
 The pool will be described after the section on linked structures.
 This object plays an important role in printing binary search trees (described in the linked structures section).

 The interface for buffer is found in buffer.h.
-This interface must be included for the c compiler to be able to prepare the code to be converted to a binary properly.
+This interface must be included for the C compiler to be able to prepare the code to be converted to a binary properly.
 The implementation for buffer is found in buffer.c, and in our example above, we include that in the gcc compilation.
 It isn't my goal to explain C in this book, but I will cover some of the language aspects as I go.

 ```c
 #include "buffer.h"
 ```

-Every good C program that is capable of being executed has the main function.
+Every C program that is capable of being executed has the main function.
 The main function is typically implemented with the following two parameters to allow command-line arguments to be passed to the program.  argc represents the number of arguments (the name of the program is the 1st argument).  argv represents the arguments.  argv[0] references the name of the program as called from the command line.
 The main function returns an integer.
 If the program executes successfully, it should return 0.
 ```c
 int main( int argc, char *argv[] ) {
   ...